Bergilio/StreetRacer/TemplateReadme.md

   - **Loop Phases**: The start method repeatedly cycles through the loop phases, ensuring that updates and rendering happen.
   - **Frame Rate Control**: The loop calculates the time taken to process a frame and adjusts the sleep time to maintain a consistent frame rate.

+The implementation of the pattern can be found in the following file: [Game](src/main/java/trafficracer/Game.java)

 **UML:**

 ![GameLoopPattern.drawio.png](src/main/resources/UMLs/GameLoopPattern.drawio.png)